What are healthcare services like in Cambodia?

 We asked retirees if they have access to good medical care in Cambodia.
 They wrote...

 "Cambodia has a limited healthcare system, with most of the population relying on private healthcare services.
 The public healthcare system is largely underfunded and understaffed, and is often unable to provide adequate care.
 Private healthcare services are more widely available, but are often expensive and out of reach for many people.
 The government has made efforts to improve access to healthcare, including providing free healthcare for children under five and pregnant women.
-However, access to healthcare remains a challenge for many people in Cambodia," mentioned another expat when asked about moving to Cambodia.
+However, access to healthcare remains a challenge for many people in Cambodia," remarked another expat in Cambodia.

 Other Questions:

-- What do I need to know before retiring in Cambodia?
+- What should I pack when moving to Cambodia?

 - What is life like in Cambodia?